 Twins vs Tigers: Odds, Spread, and Total

-The Minnesota Twins look to make it two wins in a row and get off to a strong start in their three-game series with the Detroit Tigers.
-The Twins are…
+The Minnesota Twins look to win the rubber match against the Detroit Tigers.
+The Twins are 53-60 and sit fourth in the AL Central Division.
+Minnesota lost Game 1, 6-3,…

-The Minnesota Twins look to make it two wins in a row and get off to a strong start in their three-game series with the Detroit Tigers.
+The Minnesota Twins look to win the rubber match against the Detroit Tigers.

-The Twins are 52-59 and sit fourth in the AL Central Division.
-They are 1-2 so far on their six-game road trip.
-Minnesota just lost two of three to the Cleveland Guardians.
-Despite trading away ten players at the deadline, the Twins kept the series close, with all three games decided by one run.
-They won the finale 5-4.
+The Twins are 53-60 and sit fourth in the AL Central Division.
+Minnesota lost Game 1, 6-3, and won Game 2, 6-3.
+The Twins scored three runs in the first inning, added to their lead in the middle of the game, and the bullpen handled the rest in the second half.
+The offense tallied nine hits, and Kody Clemens led the way with three hits and one RBI.

-The Tigers are 65-48 and first in the AL Central Division.
-They are currently tied with the Toronto Blue Jays for the best record in the American League.
-Detroit just lost two of three to the Philadelphia Phillies.
-Every game was close, but the Tigers were shut out in the finale 2-0.
-Detroit did well scoring early in the series but will look to finish games stronger.
+The Tigers are 66-49 and first in the AL Central Division.
+They are currently one game back of the Toronto Blue Jays for the best record in the American League.
+Detroit has played from behind in both games, with most of its offense coming in the latter half of the games.
+The offense recorded nine hits, and Kerry Carpenter led the team with two hits and one RBI.

 Spread